Veterinary Nutrition Group

 We will not formulate any recipes using intact bones to meet calcium requirements.
 The absorption of calcium from bone has been shown to be highly variable, and we favour a more precise approach to the calcium and phosphorus content of the diet.
 Bones can certainly provide valuable enrichment, however they can also cause dental fractures, oesophageal or intestinal obstruction or perforation, or constipation and obstipation.
 If you have decided to feed raw bones to your pet, you can still use our balanced recipes and provide raw meaty bones as a "treat" several times a week - we can allow for this.

 Our raw meat-based recipes will still contain supplements.
-It is actually quite difficult to create complete and balanced raw recipes without supplementation typically requires a larger number of different ingredients and this is not often practical.
-Of course we can discuss what you would like, and try to incorporate foods as sources of particular nutrients, however supplements will still be required in a majority of cases.
+Formulation of complete and balanced recipes without supplementation typically requires a larger number of different ingredients and this is not often practical.
+Of course we can discuss what you would like, and try to incorporate foods as sources of particular nutrients, however some supplementation will still be required in a majority of cases.

 We will not formulate raw meat-based recipes using mixed muscle meat/offal/bone "pet meat" products.
 The reason for this is that these mixes are typically inconsistent in terms of their composition, and even slight variations in the types/amounts of offal can greatly affect the nutritional composition of the mix.
-We use and recommend human-grade meat and offal in our formulations.
+We use and recommend only human-grade meat and offal in our formulations.